Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Scalar PICs arising from Conflict-free Colorings

-In this section we review the \rogers{definition of} conflict-free colorings of a hypergraph and discuss some existing results in this regard.
-Further we also define the more general notion of $k$-fold conflict-free colorings, hence subsuming the existing notion within the $k=1$ case.
+Firstly, we review the \rogers{definition of} conflict-free colorings of a hypergraph and discuss some existing results.
+In Subsection \ref{subsec:relationshipPICCF}, we show that a conflict-free coloring of the hypergraph ${\hcal}(V=[m],\mathfrak{I})$ gives a scalar linear PIC scheme for the PICOD problem given by ${\hcal}$, with length equal to the number of colors.
+We then define in Subsection \ref{subsec:CFcoveringsandPICOD} the notion of a conflict-free collection of colorings of $\hcal$, and show that such a collection also leads to achievable PIC schemes.
+This yields tighter upper bounds on $\ell_1^*({\hcal})$, in general.
+In Subsection \ref{subsec:logsqrgammaresult}, we show that the PICOD problem $\hcal$ has a PIC scheme with length $O(\log^2\Gamma)$, where $\Gamma$ is an edge-overlap parameter associated with $\hcal$.
+This upper bound gives an order-wise improvement over the $O(\log^2n)$ bound shown in \cite{PolyTime_PICOD}.

 Let $\mathcal{H}=(V,\mathcal{E})$ be a hypergraph.
 Let $C:V \rightarrow [L]$ be a coloring of $V$, where $L$ is a positive integer.
 Consider a hyperedge $E \in \mathcal{E}$.
-We say $C$ is a \emph{conflict-free coloring for the hyperdge $E$} if there is a point $v \in E$ such that $C(v) \neq C(u),~\forall u \in E \setminus \{v\}$.
-That is, in such a coloring, $E$ contains a point whose color is distinct from that of every other point in $E$.
+We say $C$ is a \emph{conflict-free coloring for the hyperedge $E$} if there is a vertex $v \in E$ such that $C(v) \neq C(u),~\forall u \in E \setminus \{v\}$.
+That is, in such a coloring, $E$ contains a vertex whose color is distinct from that of every other vertex in $E$.
 We say $C$ is a \emph{conflict-free coloring of the hypergraph $\mathcal{H}$} if $C$ is a conflict-free coloring for every $E\in {\cal E}$.
-The \emph{conflict-free chromatic number} of $\mathcal{H}$, denoted by $\chi_{CF}(\mathcal{H})$, is the minimum $L$ such that there is a conflict-free coloring $C:V \rightarrow [L]$ of $\mathcal{H}$.
-The following theorem on conflict-free coloring on hypergraphs is due to Pach and Tardos \cite{Pach2009}, which we will use to obtain one of our main results (Theorem \ref{thm_CF_cover} and hence Corollary \ref{corollary_achievability}) in Section \ref{section:main_achievability_result}. \begin{theorem}[Theorem 1.2 in \cite{Pach2009}] For any positive integers $t$ and $\Gamma$, the conflict-free chromatic number of any hypergraph in which each edge is of size at least $2t-1$ and each edge intersects at most $\Gamma$ others is $O(t\Gamma^{1/t}\log \Gamma)$.
+The \emph{conflict-free chromatic number} of $\mathcal{H}$, denoted by $\xcal_{CF}(\mathcal{H})$, is the minimum $L$ such that there is a conflict-free coloring $C:V \rightarrow [L]$ of $\mathcal{H}$.
+The following theorem on conflict-free coloring on hypergraphs is due to Pach and Tardos \cite{Pach2009}, which we shall use to obtain one of our main results (Theorem \ref{thm_CF_cover} and Corollary \ref{corollary_achievability}) in Subsection \ref{subsec:logsqrgammaresult}. \begin{theorem}[Theorem 1.2 in \cite{Pach2009}] For any positive integers $t$ and $\Gamma$, the conflict-free chromatic number of any hypergraph in which each edge is of size at least $2t-1$ and each edge intersects at most $\Gamma$ others is $O(t\Gamma^{1/t}\log \Gamma)$.
 There is a randomized polynomial time algorithm to find such a coloring. \end{theorem}